 Rwanda is much more than a safari destination but a triumph over hatred and Evil.
 Rwanda has become a model nation-state in Africa that personifies what can happen – when people come together and work for a better nation and future.

-Rwanda was the first country to ban plastic sacks, in fact, when entering Rwanda you will be searched for them.
+Rwanda was the first country to ban plastic sacks; when entering Rwanda, you will be searched for them.
 Walking on the grass – a no-no in Rwanda.
 Rwanda keeps clean due to the Cultural Practice of Umuganda Day.

 If there is a dish that is loved by Rwandans when going out – it is Goat, Beef, Chicken, Pork, Fish, Vegetable Brochettes.